 This information was used to prepare an Arborist Report that includes recommendations for tree preservation and tree removal.
-A copy of the Arborist Report, Tree Inventory and Preservation Plan was prepared by Beacon (2019) and is provided under a separate cover.
+A Revised Arborist Report was prepared by Beacon (2020) to address the most recent Site Plan and is provided under a separate cover.